MicrosoftDocs/ATADocs/ATPDocs/configure-windows-event-collection.md

 Microsoft Defender for Identity detection relies on specific Windows Event log entries to enhance detections and provide extra information on the users who performed specific actions, such as NTLM logons and security group modifications.

-For the correct events to be audited and included in the Windows Event Log, your domain controllers require specific Advanced Audit Policy settings.
+For the correct events to be audited and included in the Windows Event Log, your domain controllers require specific Windows server Advanced Audit Policy settings.
 Misconfigured Advanced Audit Policy settings can cause gaps in the Event Log and incomplete Defender for Identity coverage.

 This article describes how to configure your Advanced Audit Policy settings as needed for a Defender for Identity sensor, and other configurations for specific event types.

-For more information, see [What is Windows event collection for Defender for Identity](deploy/event-collection-overview.md).
+For more information, see [What is Windows event collection for Defender for Identity](deploy/event-collection-overview.md) and [Advanced security audit policies](/windows/security/threat-protection/auditing/advanced-security-auditing) in the Windows documentation.

 ## Configure auditing for domain controllers

-When working with a domain controller, you'll need to update your Advanced Audit Policy settings, as well as extra configurations for specific events and event types, such as users, groups, computers, and more.
+When working with a domain controller, you'll need to update your Advanced Audit Policy settings and extra configurations for specific events and event types, such as users, groups, computers, and more.
 Audit configurations for domain controllers include:

 - [Advanced Audit Policy settings](#configure-advanced-audit-policy-settings)
 - [NTLM auditing](#configure-ntlm-auditing)